Importance of the DAT Exam

 Reading Comprehension: As the name of the sub-section suggests, it will consist of comprehension passages, which will be excerpts from various scientific journals.
 Based on the passages, 50 questions will be formulated.
 You will get 60 minutes to read as well as answer the questions.

-Quantitative Reasoning: The final part of the DAT exam comprises questions on various branches of Mathematics.
+Quantitative Reasoning: The final part of the test comprises of questions on various branches of Mathematics.
 Broadly speaking, the questions will be based on the following topics:

 - Word problems